aws/aws-encryption-sdk-c/README.md

 manually.
 The minimum supported version of the AWS SDK for C++ is 1.7.36.

 You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.
-We will use all shared library builds in our examples, by using the cmake argument `-DBUILD_SHARED_LIBS=ON`.
+We will use all shared library builds in our examples by using the cmake argument `-DBUILD_SHARED_LIBS=ON`.
 You can change them to static library builds by just changing `ON` to `OFF`.

-Once you have built each dependency, you should install it so it can be picked up by the next build.
+Once you have built each dependency, install it so it can be picked up by the next build.

 ### If you are working on an EC2 instance, regardless of operating system